ckernan/meet-me-halfway/README.md

 # Meet Me Halfway

 Meet Me Halfway is an application that allows a user to enter their start location and their friend's start location and find potential cities to visit near the midpoint between both cities with cheap flights.
+The app can be accessed [here](https://kathdovi.github.io/meet-me-halfway/)

 ## Algorithm